AdobeDocs/journeys.nl-NL/help/using/usecase/building-the-journey.md

    >
    >In het tweede deel van de expressie is ‘Profiel’ optioneel.

 1. We moeten een naamruimte selecteren.
 Een naamruimte wordt vooraf geselecteerd op basis van schema-eigenschappen.
 U kunt de voorinstelling behouden.
-Zie [](../event/selecting-the-namespace.md) voor meer informatie over naamruimten.
+For more information on namespaces, see [this page](../event/selecting-the-namespace.md).

 In ons gebruiksscenario willen we alleen reageren op deze twee voorwaarden, dus we schakelen het selectievakje **[!UICONTROL Show path for other cases than the one(s) above]** niet in.